Anirudh-Pranesh/ScholarMate-RCMS/README.md

 ➡️ pip install matplotlib or pip3 install matplotlib (Graph generation)

 Download the zip file of this project and run ```login_page.py```

+<h5>IMPORTANT : </h5>
+<h4>Use only VSCode for testing and using the software and not python's IDLE.
+The aunthetication method in python's IDLE will not support connection to the database</h4>

 # How to use ScholarMate ? 👤